harpreetdev01/wordpress_docs/README.md

 1. Image optimization
 2.

+Set Globals before working on project for being more productive:
+1. Fonts
+2. Font sizes - all devices
+3. Colors

 Typography:
 1. Use rems
 2. Use em line-height, padding, and margins

+Responsive:
+Elementor - check under Responsive section

 --------------------------------------------------------------

 ## Fake navigation:

 ## Image optimizer:
-Image optimizer plugin: Compress, Resize, and Optimize images
+1.Image optimizer plugin: Compress, Resize, and Optimize images
+2. Adjust hero image so it works with the context

 How to use?
 1. Under media section in Wordpress panel